Friday, November 28, 2025

 This second theme that has emerged from the hospital work is around communication and influence.
 Not communication in terms of “Did I send enough updates?” but more, “Did I talk with the right people, in the right way, early enough?”

-Even so, there were still key people who did not have the level of visibility or relationship they needed if this was going to move from a local proof of concept into something longer-term.
+Even so, there were key people who did not have the level of visibility or relationship they needed if this was going to move from a local proof of concept into something longer-term.
 That gap only really became clear to me later.

 Mistakes were made.
 Sending emails or messages is not the same thing as building a working relationship.
 In many cases, the content could have been shared asynchronously, but the connection and trust needed for buy-in would have required at least one or two real meetings.
 I didn’t push for those enough early on.